 1. Creating the default.hbs File:

-The default.hbs file is the backbone of your theme.
+The default.hbs file is one of the most important files of your theme.
 Start with a basic HTML structure:

 <!DOCTYPE html>